RubenPera/Device-Drivers/paper/md/sub-questions/How will the communication between a finite-state machine and the synchronization-server take place.md

 The steps of sending a finite-state machine its status are as following:

-- Create new finite-state machine status object.
+- Create a new finite-state machine status object.
-- Copy the attributes mentioned below into the finite-state machine status element.
+- Copy the attributes mentioned above into the finite-state machine status element.
 - Create a memory grant that will share the finite-state machine status with the synchronization server.
 - A new message is created containing the memory grant.
 - The message containing the memory grant is send to the synchronization-server.